bugv/KMC2/README.md

 This library provides the diffusion of a single vacancy in an alloy using the kinetic Monte Carlo algorithm.

-Written by Zoë Evans (zoe.evans@epfl.ch) in a Spring 2024 Semester Project
+Written by Zoë Evans (zoe.evans@epfl.ch) in a Spring 2024 Semester Project at the MADES EPFL lab.

 ## Table of Contents